-To spend time on Sunset Key’s beach, you’ll need to book a night at the luxury resort.
+To spend time on Sunset Key, you’ll need to book a night at the luxury resort.
 Non-guests can still enjoy its beautiful sunsets and inspired Caribbean fare at the Latitude Café.
 If you’re visiting as a couple, you can also book yourself into the day spa for proper pampering.

 Simonton Street Beach

 Located on the island’s northern shores, Simonton Street Beach is the closest stretch of sand to the heart of Downtown Key West.
-The beach is located at the end of Simonton Street, just a few blocks from Mallory Square.
+This sandy shoreline is located at the end of Simonton Street, just a few blocks from Mallory Square.

-With its small stature, it can be difficult to secure your spot on the beach.
+With its small stature, it can be difficult to secure your spot on the sands.
 Set out early to land the perfect plot for your Key West beach adventure.

 Looking for more excitement?
 Nearby Lagerheads Beach Bar & Watersports offers water sports rentals, including jet skis and boats.
 From here, you can also book yourself onto a sunset cruise or a dolphin-watching adventure.
 (Or just enjoy the bar’s popular happy hour to beautiful Gulf views.)

 Located in C.B.
-Harvey Rest Beach Park east of Higgs Beach, Rest Beach is a Key West favorite.
-The beach itself stretches only 300 yards.
+Harvey Rest Beach Park, east of Higgs Beach, Rest Beach is another Key West favorite.
+The shore itself stretches only 300 yards.
 Although it’s a tight squeeze for sun-worshippers, Rest Beach is a hotspot for viewing Atlantic Ocean sunsets and sunrises.

-While visiting the small beach, stroll to the end of the White Street Pier to enjoy views over the shoreline or cast a line into the water.
-For the perfect end to the day, plunk down on the beach’s yoga deck for a stretch.
+While visiting the small stretch of sand, stroll to the end of the White Street Pier to enjoy views over the shoreline or cast a line into the water.
+For the perfect end to the day, plunk down on the yoga deck for a stretch.